o3de/o3de.org/content/docs/contributing/to-docs/templates/component-reference-doc.md

 7. [Submit your document to O3DE Documentation.](#submit-your-component-reference-document)

-All documentation must adhere to the standards outlined in the O3DE [Style Guide](/docs/contributing/to-docs/style-guide/)and [Terminology](/docs/contributing/to-docs/terminology/).
+All documentation must adhere to the standards outlined in the O3DE [Style Guide](/docs/contributing/to-docs/style-guide/) and [Terminology](/docs/contributing/to-docs/terminology/).
 If you need any help, reach out to the Documentation and Community Special Interest Group (#sig-docs-community) on [Discord](https://discord.com/invite/o3de).

 ## Does my document belong in the O3DE Component Reference?